lakshmi2710/WebDevelopment/RecipePortal/README.md

 ### REST Services

 * You will need to add REST services to fulfill the needs of the application
-* Pick services data, methods, URLs, and status codes to match the requirements of RESTful services as described in class
+* Pick services data, methods, URLs, and status codes to match the requirements of RESTful services
 * Any request/response bodies will be in JSON (if they are present)
 * Store the author (username) of a new recipe, along with any created id for that recipe

 ### Persistence
-* There is no particular persistence requirement: the data need only persist as long as the server is running
+* There is no particular persistence maintained: the data need only persist as long as the server is running
 * If you restart the server, the data is lost